AABL-Lab/audio_video_collection/README.md

 - To begin, make sure that your microphone is connected.
 If using the lapel audio recorders, connect your computer to the 'M-Track Eight' via usb and select it as your input device.
 - Ensure that the lapel audio device is connected to the receiver.
 See [this](https://assets.sennheiser.com/global-downloads/file/3020/Sennheiser_ewG3_QuickstartGuide.pdf) tutorial.
 - Check that webcams are connected to the computer via usb.
+- Install needed python libraries

 ### Begin Recording
 - To start the gui, simply run ``record_data.py``
 - Hit the 'Record' and 'Stop' buttons to start/stop recordings
 - Select the audio/video save location using the `Select Save Location` box.
 By default, files are saved to the current directory
 - Input the number of audio channels in the textbox.
 (If using the Sennheiser, you'll choose between 1-4 audio channels, depending on how many lapel mics are being used)
-- Use the selection box to select the cameras you'd like to use (NOTE: for now, only one camera can be selected at once)
+- Use the selection box to select the cameras you'd like to use